St Vincent College

-St Vincent College is a co-educational sixth form (16-18) college located in Gosport, Hampshire, England.
+St Vincent College is a co-educational sixth form (16–18) college located in Gosport, Hampshire, England.
 The majority of students come from the surrounding towns including Gosport, Fareham, Stubbington and Winchester.
 The nearby Gosport Ferry link with Portsmouth also allows students from that city to attend.

-The college has around 1,200 full-time students; it also caters for older "Access" students.
+In December 2023 there were around 700 students aged 16–18 studying at the college.
+The college caters for students with high needs and also adult learners.
+It is part of the Lighthouse Learning Trust.

 History

 St Vincent Secondary School opened in 1975 on the site of Forton Barracks, known after 1927 as HMS St. Vincent, with most of the historic buildings of its former Naval existence having been subsequently demolished.
 In 1987 Gosport Sixth Form College opened as part of the re-organisation of secondary education in the town.
 Initially the college shared the site with St Vincent Secondary School, but when the school's final Year 11 left in 1990, the present title was adopted.

 There is a small museum on the site that has a number of artefacts and pictures of the site's time as a naval establishment, although it opens only on the last Friday of each month during term time.